legendarycode3/decentralized-stablecoin/README.md

 # Decentralized Stablecoin
 A decentralized,  overcollateralized stablecoin  protocol that enables users to deposit WETH or WBTC as collateral and mint a USD-pegged stablecoin.
-The protocol maintains stability
+The protocol maintains stability through collateralization,

 ## Features